soundpress/RulesOfNYC/docs/c20/index.rst

     :header-rows: 1

     * - 35 RCNY § 57-12(a)(2)
-      - Fine: $1,000 and/or suspension up to 30 days or revocation
+      - Fine: $1,000 and/or suspension up to 30 days or revocation.
       - Appearance Required
 ~